x-R2-D3/FlorasYonkoma/README.md

 [![4-comma][images-fig4]](https://example.com)

 Figure 4.
 Flora's Yonkoma Iteration 3; This iteration experiments with color and color theory.
 Warm colors are used to show agency while cool colors are used for calmness.
-Primary colors were used to give the peice a "pop art" type asthetic.
+Primary colors were used to give the piece a "pop art" type aesthetic.

 ## Result and Future Work
 Your Result and Future Work here: 100 words here.